Cree syllabics: History

 Cree syllabics were developed for Ojibwe by James Evans, a missionary in what is now Manitoba in the 1830s.
-Evans had originally adapted the Latin script to Ojibwe (see Evans system), but after learning of the success of the Cherokee syllabary, he experimented with invented scripts based on his familiarity with shorthand and Devanagari.
+Evans had originally adapted the Latin script to Ojibwe (see Evans system), but after learning of the success of the Cherokee syllabary, he experimented with invented scripts based on his familiarity with Pitman shorthand and Devanagari.

 When Evans later worked with the closely related Cree and ran into trouble with the Latin alphabet, he turned to his Ojibwe project and in 1840 adapted it to Cree.
 The result contained just nine glyph shapes, each of which stood for a syllable with the vowels determined by the shapes' orientation.
 After the 1841 publication of a syllabics hymn book, the new script spread quickly.
 The Cree valued it because it could be learned in just a few hours and because it was visually distinctive from the Latin script of the colonial languages.
 Virtually all Cree became literate in the new syllabary within a few years.
 Evans taught by writing on birchbark with soot, and he became known as "the man who made birchbark talk."